percona/pbm-docs/docs/manage/schedule-backup.md

 # Schedule backups

-In Percona Backup for MongoDB version 1.4.1 and earlier, we recommend using `crond` or similar services to schedule backup snapshots.
+We recommend using `crond` or similar services to schedule backup snapshots.

 !!! important